When and where are placement and competency tests offered?

 - Be prepared with your Goshen College email and ID number.

 Interpreting your placement/competency test scores

-What your Spanish, French, German or Chinese placement test scores tell you
+What do your Spanish, French, German, or Chinese placement test scores tell you

 I scored below 40 on my foreign language placement test:

 You should start with the beginning course, 101.
 If you have had some language in high school, the first few weeks will be review.
 If you scored 35-39 AND you feel you are ready for the more difficult course, talk with your advisor and the language instructor.
 The language professor may decide your verbal skills are good enough that you could be successful in 102.
 It is the professor’s decision, based on expertise and experience.

 I earned 70-89 on the foreign language placement test:

 We feel you will be most successful in the 201 level.

 I scored 90 or higher on the foreign language placement test: